vedph/pythia/docs/06-words.md

 2. for each word, go through all the collected pairs and calculate the count of its spans in each of the document attribute's name=value pair.

 3. the lemmata counts are just the sum of the words counts for each lemma.

+## Usage

+Typically, word and lemmata are used to browse the index by focusing on single word forms or words.

+For instance, a UI might provide a (paged) list of lemmata.
+The user might be able to expand any of these lemmata to see all the word forms referred to it.
+Alternatively, when there are no lemmata, the UI would directly provide a paged list of words.

+In both cases, a user might have a quick glance at the distribution of each lemma or word with these steps:

+(1) pick one or more document attributes to see the distribution of the selected lemma/word among all the values of each picked attribute.
+When picking numeric attributes, user can specify the desired number of "bins", so that all the numeric values are distributed in a set of contiguous ranges.

+For instance, in a literary corpus one might pick attribute `genre` to see the distribution of a specific word among its values, like "epigrams", "rhetoric", "epic", etc.; or pick attribute `year` with 3 bins to see the distribution of all the works in different years.
+With 3 bins, the engine would find the minimum and maximum value for `year`, and then define 3 equal ranges to use as bins.

+(2) for each picked attribute, display a pie chart with the frequency of the selected lemma/word for each value or (values bin) of the attribute.

 ## Examples